abuneri/twitch.py/docs/gettingstarted.rst

 Basic Concepts
 ---------------

-twitch.py's main concept is connecting to twitch channels, and listening for events that occur.
-After you are connected, you must manually join channels, otherwise you wont receive any useful twitch-related events.
+twitch.py's main concept is joining twitch channels and listening for events that occur.
+After you are connected to the client, you must manually join channels, otherwise you wont receive any useful twitch-related events.

 Here's a quick example to show how to join a channel and listen for all the messages sent in the channel: